asciodev/Revolution-Tweaks/README.md

 Infamy Tweaks - DONE

-Japan should have colonialism at start
+Japan should have colonialism at start - DONE

-russia should have colonialism at start
+russia should have colonialism at start - DONE

-change how improve relations work

-Annex all puppets to the british raj when it forms

-add manuevers to nationalism, pan-nationalism
+add manuevers to nationalism, pan-nationalism, and edited multilateral alliances - DONE

-Add dynamite requirement to survey of suez and panama
+Add dynamite requirement to survey of suez and panama - DONE

 switch cape and others to dominion status